 Indicator 39.
-(5.1.A.b) Viewing of Access Plans, Operational Plans and SFMPs plans, and Sustainable Forest Management Plans in the plans, and oustainable i orest management i lans in the DFA.
+(5.1.A.b) Viewing of Access Plans, Operational Plans and SFMPs

-Indicator Statement Target and Variance Annually provide a viewing of BCTS and Licensee current Target: On or before October 1 st of each year access plans, general forest planning and operational Variance: +1 month
+Indicator Statement Target and Variance Annually provide a viewing of BCTS and Licensee current Target: On or before October 1 st of each year access plans, general forest planning and operational Variance: +1 month plans, and Sustainable Forest Management Plans in the DFA.